 WORK IN PROGRESS

-Seven Short Stories on Cohabitation Strategies, book in progress.
-Cohabitation Strategies is working on upcoming book which will commemorate the organization’s 10 years of practice.
+Seven Short Stories on Cohabitation Strategies, is the upcoming publication of Cohabitation Strategies.
+It will commemorate the organization’s 10 years of practice.

 Restored Spaces/Playgrounds for Useful Knowledge, Philadelphia.
 A project commissioned by Philadelphia Mural Arts / Lucia SanRoman and founded by the Pew Center for Arts & Heritage.